 In the following examples I have chosen the combination of an animal and a human figure.
 The frog, the ant and the snail have grown enormously or the human figure has shrunk incredibly.

 Exercise: Draw two figures/objects next to each other (animals, people, objects, buildings).
 One of the two has grown or shrunk gigantically.
 Use one of these simplified animals if you want.
+This exercise can also be done in the form of a collage.
+Instead of drawing everything, you work with cut-out photos.
+See the lesson Collage, level 3.

 Creating an environment